OpenLMIS/openlmis-ui-components/README.md

 $ grunt watch --openlmisServerURL=<server_url> --addProxyService
 $ grunt serve --addProxyService
 ```
-`<server_url>` should point to base adres of your OpenLmis server (usually this is your IP address).
+`<server_url>` should point to the base adress of your OpenLmis server (usually this is your IP address).

-Note this requires you to change the files at least once in order to build the UI.
+Note `grunt watch` will require you to change the files at least once in order to build the UI.
 Alternatively you can runt `grunt build` beforehand.
 This is the recommended way to develop the UI, as it is the fastest one.

 ### Running complete application with nginx
 To run OpenLMIS Requisition Reference UI Module with Requisition and Auth services, use [OpenLMIS-Blue] (https://github.com/OpenLMIS/openlmis-blue).